-On July 26, 2021, the Head of the Internal Audit function issued his Half-Year Report (covering the period from January 1 to June 30, 2021, updated as of the date of its publication), in which he reported that no situations or significant problems were found that called into question the adequacy of the Eni Internal Control and Risk Management System as a whole.
+On July 22, 2022, the Head of the Internal Audit function issued his Half-Year Report (covering the period from January 1 to June 30, 2022, updated as of the date of its publication), in which he reported that no significant situations or problems were found that called into question the adequacy of the Eni ICRMS as a whole.

-On March 17, 2022, the Head of the Internal Audit function issued his Annual Report (covering the period from January 1 to December 31, 2021, updated as of the date of its publication) in which he reported that, as required by the "Internal Control and Risk Management System" MSG and on the basis of the findings about each component of Eni's ICRMS, no situations or significant problems were found that called into question the adequacy of the Eni Internal Control and Risk Management System as a whole.
+On March 16, 2023, the Head of the Internal Audit function issued his Annual Report (covering the period from January 1 to December 31, 2022, updated as of the date of its publication) in which he reported that, as required by the "Internal Control and Risk Management System" MSG and on the basis of the findings about each component of Eni's ICRMS, no significant situations or problems were found that called into question the adequacy of the Eni ICRMS as a whole.

-In accordance with the quality assurance and continuous improvement program developed and implemented within the unit, the Head of the Internal Audit function also reports to the Chairman of the Board of Directors, the CEO, the Control and Risk Committee and the Board of Statutory Auditors on the final results, any plan for corrective actions and the periodic updates on their implementation status relating to Internal (IQR) and External Quality Review assessments performed.
+In accordance with the "quality assurance and continuous improvement" program developed and implemented within the unit, the Head of the Internal Audit function also reports to the Chairman of the Board of Directors, the CEO, the Control and Risk Committee and the Board of Statutory Auditors on the final results, any plan for corrective actions and the periodic updates on their implementation status relating to Internal (IQR) and External Quality Review assessments performed.
 The Head of the Internal Audit function also communicates the results of such assessments to the Supervisory Body of Eni SpA.